-20.1.1 Part II of the Manual presents the United Nations schemes for the classification of self-reactive substances of Division 4.1 and organic peroxides of Division 5.2 (see respectively sub-section 2.4.2.3 and section 2.5.3 of the Model Regulations).
-It includes a description of the procedures, test methods and criteria considered to be the most suitable for providing competent authorities with the necessary information to arrive at a proper classification of these substances for transport.
-It should be used in conjunction with the classification principles given in Sectionparagraphs 20.4.2 (Division 4.1) and 20.4.3 (Division 5.2)and the flow chart given in Figure 20.1 (see also 2.4.2.3.3 and 2.5.3.3 in the Model Regulations).
+20.1.1 Part II of the Manual presents the United Nations schemes for the classification of self-reactive substances and organic peroxides .
+It includes a description of the procedures, test methods and criteria considered to be the most suitable for providing competent authorities with the necessary information to arrive at a proper classification of these substances.
+It should be used in conjunction with the classification principles given in Section 20, paragraphs 20.4.2 and 20.4.3 and the flow chart given in Figure 20.1of this Manual, sub-sections 2.4.2.3 and 2.5.3 of the Model Regulations, Chapters 2.8 and 2.15 of the GHS .